fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 But an Observable behaves differently.
 While consumers pull values from Generators, Observables push values out to consumers.
-This means that the consumer does not determine when the value is produced and so cannot suspend execution of the Observable.
+This means that the consumer does not determine when the value is produced.
+Thus, the consumer cannot suspend execution of the Observable.

+Pausing an Observable cannot mean pausing its execution.
-This would be a problem if the pausable timer required a continuous execution context.
+This would be a problem if we required the pausable timer to maintain a continuous execution context.
-Continuous context is required only when the paused computation needs to resume from its last state.
+Continuous context is required when a paused computation needs to resume from its last state.

 For example, a pausable function that counts infinitely up from one should preserve its execution context: